-5. Bring lots of “American” snacks in case your child does not like the food served at the restaurants.
+5. Bring lots of “American” snacks in case your child does not like the entrees at the restaurants.
 At least they will not go to bed hungry.
 A good idea too is to head to a Monoprix supermarket which is a grocery store chain that has local treats and some new favorites your kids might fall in love with while there.
 They are all over Paris and easy to find!

 6. Be forwarned that the milk tastes completely different and so does red meat so your child will need to be prepared to try new things.
 If all else fails, they can eat crêpes for breakfast, lunch and dinner!

 7. If you are there in spring or summer try the Luxembourg Gardens “Jardin du Luxembourg” which has an amazing public park and is home to a Palace with incredible gardens.
 This is another opportunity for your kids to get in some breathtaking sights while stretching their legs and running free!
 There is a café there as well.

 8. Definitely try to stay in a hotel that includes breakfast.
 It’s generally very expensive to have breakfast out and in our experience it’s great to start the day off full in case you get caught up in touring and there is not an easy spot to stop and have lunch right away.
 Every street corner has a shop that sells simple sandwiches of ham and cheese – sure to please any finicky toddler.

 9. Bring rain jackets with hoods as opposed to umbrellas as they are difficult to use on crowded streets, especially with young children who want to walk on their own.